studiouniverse/axease/README.md

 Instructions
 ------------

 The following are some basic instructions, which will most likely change as I improve things.
-Please refer to demo1.html for a full working example.
+Please refer to demo1.html for a fully coded example.

-You need to include axease:
+You need to include the Axease library:

     <script type="text/javascript" src="js/axease.solo.0.2.js"></script>